Mortgage with CCJ topics covered.

 Using the right lender for your circumstances is pivotal in ensuring you can borrow the money needed and at the best possible rate of interest for your CCJ mortgage.

-You can remortgage with a CCJ mortgage.
+Yes, you can remortgage with a CCJ mortgage.
 However, there will be a wide variety of different lenders offering different rates.
 As such, our experts will be able to explain all the options available around CCJ mortgages.

 The criteria for a CCJ mortgage buying a buy to let, works in the same way as normal residential.
 The rate of interest will be higher to reflect the perceived risk form the lender.
 Your mortgage expert will be able to explain all the options available to you.